 How do I determine where to set my maximum charge rate?
-The maximum charge rate is generally set to a C/5 rate (C = the total amp-hour capacity of the battery bank).
-The C/5 rate is usually used when the objective is to charge the batteries as quickly as possible (i.e. 400 Amp-Hours \div 5 = 80 amp maximum charge rate).
-A lower rate such as C/20 or C/10 is recommended in installations where batteries are charged for long periods of time (i.e. plugged into shorepower for long periods or in a back-up power application).
+The maximum charge rate is generally set to a C/5\ rate (C = the total amphour capacity of the battery bank - using the 20-hour AH rate).
+The C/5 rate is usually used when the objective is to charge the batteries as quickly as possible (i.e. $400 \text{ AH} \div 5 = 80$ amp maximum charge rate).
+A lower rate such as C/20\ is used when the batteries need to be charged as slow as possible.